Procedural Knowledge Learning¶

 .

-Multiple components of EBC perform their work during backtracing: operationality analysis, identity analysis and constraint tracking.
+Multiple components of EBBS perform their work during backtracing: dependency analysis, identity graph manipulation and constraint collection.
 The following sections will discuss what aspects of the agent’s problem-solving are analyzed during backtracing.

 The traditional core function of chunking’s backtracing is to determine which conditions in the working memory trace tested working memory elements accessible to the superstate.
 These conditions will form the left-hand side of the rule.